-Museum staff are curating the exhibition with Mark Humpal, a gallery owner in Portland who is an Espey authority, and Robert Chandler, a collector/writer in the Bay Area who is an authority on Brown.
-The art work in the show comes from the Grace Hudson Museum collections, as well as loans from Mark Humpal Fine Art in Portland, the Crocker Art Museum in Sacramento, and private collectors in California.
+The exhibition was curated by Karen Holmes, Curator of Exhibitions and Carpenter Family Historian at the Grace Hudson Museum, and Mark Humpal, owner of Mark Humpal Fine Art, Portland, Oregon and an Espey scholar, with assistance from Robert Chandler, a collector/historian/writer in the Bay Area who is an authority on Brown.
+The art work in the show comes from the Grace Hudson Museum collections, as well as loans from Mark Humpal Fine Art, the Crocker Art Museum in Sacramento, and various private collectors.

 Artful Liaisons is made possible by the generosity of Ivy Kanoeaulani Richardson, the Thornhill Family Foundation, and the Sun House Guild.